Income Needed to Buy in Philadelphia

 Rent vs Buy in Philadelphia

 Is it better to rent or buy in Philadelphia?
-With a calculated monthly payment of ~$1,925, buying is currently more expensive monthly than the average rent.
-However, buying locks in your housing cost against future Pennsylvania inflation.
+With a calculated monthly payment of ~$1,820, buying allows you to build equity.
+While specific rent comparisons vary, buying locks in your housing cost against future Pennsylvania inflation.

 Hidden Costs: Property Taxes

 Generic calculators often get Philadelphia wrong because they underestimate taxes.
-Our Philadelphia Mortgage Calculator uses the specific Pennsylvania property tax rate of 1.4%, which adds roughly $321/mo to your real payment.
+Our Philadelphia Mortgage Calculator uses the specific Pennsylvania property tax rate of 1.4%, which adds roughly $69/mo to your real payment.

 First-Time Buyer Tips (FHA & PMI)